ThomasBertolani/adaptive-traffic-control-rl/README.md

 # Adaptive Traffic Signal Control using Reinforcement Learning

 A comparative study applying **Tabular Reinforcement Learning** and **Deep Reinforcement Learning** to optimize traffic signal control in a non-stationary, stochastic environment.
-This project demonstrates that Deep RL can outperform state-of-the-art static heuristics by adapting to platoon dynamics in real-time.
+This project demonstrates that Deep RL can outperform static heuristics by adapting to platoon dynamics in real-time.

 ---

 ## 🚦 The Problem
-Traditional traffic signals rely on **Fixed Cycle** timers (stable but inefficient) or **Reactive Heuristics** (adaptive but unstable).
+Traditional traffic signals rely on **Fixed Cycle** timers (stable but inefficient) or **Reactive Heuristics** (responsive but unstable).
 Real-world traffic arrives in coordinated platoons, and switching lights too frequently incurs a capacity penalty.

-**The Goal:** Train an RL agent to minimize queue lengths while maintaining stability, effectively solving the trade-off between reactivity and throughput.
+**The Goal:** Train a RL agent to minimize queue lengths while maintaining stability, effectively solving the trade-off between reactivity and throughput.

 ## 🧩 Custom Environment
 I designed a custom Gymnasium environment (`TrafficIntersectionEnv`) to model realistic traffic physics: